Most houses will not have meters before water charges, says Gilmore

 Gilmore says ‘ability to pay’ must be a factor

 Workers install water meters outside houses in Fortlawn Estate near Blanchardstown, west Dublin, earlier this year.
 Picture Colin Keegan/ Collins Dublin.
 Workers install water meters outside houses in Fortlawn Estate near Blanchardstown, west Dublin, earlier this year.
-Picture Colin Keegan/ Collins Dublin.
+Photograph: Colin Keegan/Collins Dublin

 Three out of four households will not be metered when water is charged for next October, Tánaiste Eamon Gilmore has said.